pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       Object: [mof|xml|repr|txt]
                                       [Default:
                                       "simple"]
-      -U, --use-pull-ops [yes|no|either]
-                                      Determines whether pull operations are used
-                                      for EnumerateInstances, AssociatorInstances,
+      -U, --use-pull [yes|no|either]  Determines whether pull operations are used for EnumerateInstances, AssociatorInstances,
                                       ReferenceInstances, and ExecQuery
                                       operations.